hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/06_peak_calling_macs.md

 **Output arguments**

-* `--outdir`: MACS2 will save all output files into speficied folder for this option
+* `--outdir`: MACS3 will save all output files into specified folder for this option
 * `-n`: The prefix string for output files
 * `-B/--bdg`: store the fragment pileup, control lambda, -log10pvalue and -log10qvalue scores in bedGraph files